 Season 4, Episode 16: I Give Up4 February 1998

 Charlie prepares himself for the worst after he's hospitalized for pneumonia and begins to lose hope in his will to live.
 Kirsten then tells her husband, Paul, that she cannot go away on a vacation with him and must be by Charlie's side.
 Bailey, overwhelmed by responsibilities to Annie, managing the restaurant, and going to college, comes to a major decision when he decides to quit school.
-Meanwhile, Claudia begins to retreat into a world of truancy as a result of being ignored by her siblings who are giving all their attention on the sickly Charlie.
-Also, Griffin finally cuts his losses and decides to sell his bike shop to get rid of his and Julia's debits.
+Meanwhile, Claudia begins to retreat into a world of truancy as a result of being ignored by her siblings who are giving all their attention to the sickly Charlie.
+Also, Griffin finally cuts his losses and decides to sell his bike shop to get rid of his and Julia's debts.

 11 February 1998

 With Charlie still in the hospital, Bailey and Julia continue to remain oblivious to what's happening on the home front due to their continuing life problems and daily visits to the hospital to be with Charlie.
 As a result, Claudia and Owen end up what most people consider neglected.
 When a visiting Social Services man makes a routine visit and finds Claudia and Owen alone, and the house in a drastic state of disarray, he has them removed to the state services.
 Meanwhile, Charlie makes out a living will and asks Kirsten a major favor: to care for Claudia and Owen if he dies when she agrees to look after them for Social Services.
 But Paul tells Kirsten that he's against the idea of raising someone else's children.
 Griffin begins his new job at his former bike shop, now an auto repair garage, and tries to help the attractive manager, Rosalie, make a deadline to repair one motorcycle.